marghistani22/Data_Engineering/mid-term/midterm_2025_Spring.md

 ### Question 2: Transform (5 marks)

 - Perform **data cleaning** on the `support` table.
+- Replace missing values according to the specified criteria in the below table.
-- You can use the **COALESCE** function to replace missing values according to the specified criteria.
+- You can use the SQLite **COALESCE** function or you can use Python **replace** function.

 #### **Data Cleaning Requirements**